marisalim/Transcriptome_pipeline/Transcriptome_pipeline_readme.txt

 List of scripts and brief explanation of function.
 Code contributions from Sonal Singhal and Mark Phuong are noted.
 - Python scripts were written for Python2.7.
 All scripts were run on Mac or Linux operating systems.
-- As written, for any scripts that run 1 sample at a time, you need to manually change directory paths for each sample.
+- As currently written, for any scripts that run 1 sample at a time, you need to manually change directory paths for each sample.
 Have included 1 script as an example.

 ### 1Data_filtering_cleaning:
 1passfilterandmodifyname.py - remove reads that failed Illumina filter, edit sequence ids